 All HVAC license applicants must complete an eight-hour pre-license education course approved by the Board of Contractors.
 This course covers topics related to business ownership, including Virginia business regulations, requirements and statutes.

 The application requires you to name the management staff for your business, such as owners, partners and officers.
 You must also designate a Qualified Individual who has the required level of HVAC work experience (see the next section — Virginia HVAC license requirements — for more details).

 The DPOR has work experience and financial requirements for each license class:

-- Class A: Show five years of experience and a net worth of $45,000
+- Class A license: Five years of practical experience and a net worth of $45,000

-- Class B: Show three years of experience and a net worth of $15,000
+- Class B license: Three years of practical experience and a net worth of $15,000

-- Class C: Show two years of experience (no financial requirement)
+- Class C license: Two years of practical experience (no financial requirement)

 How long does it take to get your HVAC license in Virginia?

 Most applications for HVAC contractor licenses take approximately 30 days to process.
 Upon approval, the Board of Contractors will mail your license directly to you.

 Some factors that may delay your HVAC license's issuance include criminal history, adverse financial history or disciplinary history.